Streaming SQL

 How to Use Streaming SQL

-Developing Streaming SQL Tasks
+Developing a Streaming SQL Task

 -